More

 As with the NFL, fantasy football follows the same positional naming in most cases.

 D/ST: Team Defense/Special Teams.
-This represents all of the production from a team’s defense and special teams.
+This represents all the production from a team’s defense and special teams.
 It does not include kicker scoring, as that is a separate position.

 DEF: An alternate abbreviation for D/ST.